PANTHèRE de CARTIER: THE ORIGIN AND EVOLUTION

 DURING THE 1990s

 Young Panthers were reintroduced to Cartier’s repertoire in the 1990s, offering a new design approach.
-The baby panther is characterized by its cuteness and femininity, whereas the adult panther has more independence and fierceness.
-Customers attracted to the young panthers often have very different personalities from those attracted to adult panthers because cubs take a significantly different approach to the stone and design.
+The baby panther is characterised by its cuteness and femininity, whereas the adult panther has more independence and fierceness.
+Customers attracted to the young panthers often have very different personalities.
+From those attracted to adult panthers because cubs take a significantly different approach to the stone and design.
 Therefore, many changes occurred during this period for the brand.

 MODERN ERA- 2000s

 Over the years, the rendering of the panther has evolved further.
-Jewelers have appropriated the animal so thoroughly that they feel they can be more experimental in how they depict it.
+Jewellers have appropriated the animal so thoroughly that they feel they can be more experimental in how they depict it.
 Consider, for example, fragmenting or elongating its body to create abstract effects to make a necklace.
 Around 2010, a diamond & onyx panther bracelet belonging to the Duchess of Windsor went up for auction at London Sotheby’s.
 It was the most expensive bracelet and the most expensive Cartier item to be sold at auction then.
-As part of the celebration of Cartier’s 100th anniversary of Panthère de Cartier in 2014, 56 pieces of jewelry debuted, and an exhibition of Cartier style occurred at the Paris Grand Palais.
+As part of the celebration of Cartier’s 100th anniversary of Panthère de Cartier in 2014, 56 pieces of jewellery debuted.
+And an exhibition of Cartier style occurred at the Paris Grand Palais.

 TODAY

-Cartier has evolved this timeless icon of luxury into more innovative and vibrant designs that can be fierce, playful, or lovable, displaying all the facets of its liberated personality from one collection to another.
-As an example, Panthere watches have evolved not only in design but also in technology.
-In addition to jewelry, Panthére de Cartier now offers accessories like bags, sunglasses, perfume packaging, etc.
+Cartier has evolved this timeless icon of luxury into more innovative and vibrant designs.
+It can be fierce, playful, or lovable, displaying all the facets of its liberated personality from one collection to another.
+As an example, Panthére watches have evolved not only in design but also in technology.
+In addition to jewellery, Panthére de Cartier now offers accessories like bags, sunglasses, perfume packaging, etc.

 Jubi Jia Edits